Tap/Click ‘find listings’ for a detailed search – or just have a browse.

 Balmoral is a 50,000 acre estate and the private Scottish home of the British Royal Family.
-It was purchased by Prince Albert for Queen Victoria in 1852, close to the Highlands they both loved.
-The current castle is new - Victoria and Albert had it constructed between 1853 and 1856; the old castle was then demolished.
+It was purchased from the Farquharson family by Prince Albert for Queen Victoria in 1852, close to the Highlands they both loved.
+The current castle, a classic example of Scottish baronial architecture, is new - Victoria and Albert had it constructed between 1853 and 1856; the old castle was then demolished.
 There is limited public access to the grounds, gardens and exhibitions (including access to the castle ballroom only) between spring and early summer, when the Royal Family is not in residence.
 Apart from the ballroom, the castle is not open to the public.
 Cottages in the grounds can also be hired.

 The Battle of Bannockburn took place over the 23rd and 24th June 1314 between the Scots, under Robert the Bruce, and a significantly larger army under Edward II of England.
 The English were under siege by the Scots at Stirling Castle and Edward's army was intended to relieve the siege.
 Instead, Bruce inflicted a massive defeat.
 This ultimately led to the Declaration of Arbroath in 1320.